steph-koopmanschap/PyLife2/README.md

 10. If the animal reaches its lifespan it dies.
 11. Each animal has prey that it can eat.
 12. Visa versa, each animal has predators that it can be eaten by.

+## Usage instructions

+### Install

+Make sure to install the requirements in `requirements.txt`. <br/>
+You can use the command `pip install -r requirements.txt` for this.

+### Startup

+To run the simulation use the command `python main.py`.  <br/>

+### Interactions

+Use the left mouse button to select an animal. <br/>
+Once an animal has been selected: <br/>
+* Press 'S' to save the training process of the animal's neural network to a file. <br/>
+* Press 'I' to save the information of that animal to a file. <br/>

+Press 'L' to force log current statistics to the statistics file (the normal rate is to log every 2.5 seconds)

 ## The food web and animals